-She knew the numbers were stacked against her, with female CEOs receiving a dismal 2.7 percent of all venture capital, but she didn’t let that deter her.
-Hernandez knew she had the qualifications and resilience to make it happen.
+She knew the numbers were stacked against her, with female CEOs receiving a dismal 2.7 percent of all venture capital, but she didn’t let that stop her.
+Martha knew she had the qualifications and resilience to make it happen.
 “People constantly underestimate me.
-They look at me and think “no way you’ve done all of this in your career.”
-But I get things done.
+They look at me and think ‘no way you’ve done all of this in your career.’
+But I get things done.”

 Surprisingly, her boss supported her.
-“What people don’t always understand is that thriving companies win, because their leaders support remarkably loyal employees; even if it’s only for six months, they know the impact will be incredibly significant to the bottom line.”
+“What people don’t always understand is that thriving companies win because their leaders support remarkably loyal employees; even if it’s only for six months, they know the impact will be incredibly significant to the bottom line.”

 Raising my son Joaquin (9 years old) and building madeBOS has been interesting.
 He jokes that if I retire, he will take over as CEO.
 It fulfills me to hear Joaquin speak of himself as a company CEO; I began madeBOS because I want people like Joaquin to pursue career aspirations that are rewarding and financially sustainable.